Rent safe and private dog parks hosted by locals

 Dog barking frequency

-If a dog repeats their bark frequently and at a fast rate, it indicates a high degree of excitement or urgency.
+If a dog repeats their bark frequently—especially at a fast rate—the sound suggests a high degree of excitement or urgency.
 (For example, a dog who fears the mail carrier will likely stand at the window barking repeatedly when the mail carrier arrives.)
-Conversely, barks that are more spaced out, or not repeated at all, indicate lower levels of excitement.

 What to do about your dog’s barking